parkerlewis9/Recursion/m3_IterativeCallback_reduce/README.md

 ##### A video dissecting this algorithm using a stack diagram will be provided in future versions of this repository.

 Now it is your turn again.
 Check out the tests in `test/reduce.test.js`.
-Then implement `reduce` in `reduce.js` and run `npm test` to check your solutions.
+Then implement `reduce` in `reduce.js`, run `npm install`, and run `npm test` to check your solutions.
 A solution is provided in `reduce_solution.js` if you have trouble.

 ___________________________